seed-rs/seed-quickstart/README.md

-- If you don't have Rust and wasm-bindgen installed, [Download it](https://www.rust-lang.org/tools/install), and run the following commands:
+- If you don't have Rust and cargo-make installed, [Download it](https://www.rust-lang.org/tools/install), and run the following commands:

 `rustup update`